ericdraken/chrome-vpn/README.md

 Container images are configured using environment variables passed at runtime.

- * `USE_CHROME_STABLE` - Use 'true' to use only the latest stable Chrome release
- * `COUNTRY`           - Use servers from countries in the list (IE Australia;New Zeland).
-Several countries can be selected using semicolon.
+ * `COUNTRIES`         - Use servers from countries in the list (Singapore,Mexico).
+Several countries can be selected using commas.
- * `CATEGORY`          - Use servers from specific categories (IE P2P;Anti DDoS).
-Several categories can be selected using semicolon.
+ * `CATEGORY`          - Use servers from a specific category.
 Allowed categories are:
    * `Dedicated IP`
    * `Double VPN`
    * `P2P`
    * `Standard VPN servers`
- * `RANDOM_TOP`        - Place n servers from filtered list in random order.
-Useful with `RECREATE_VPN_CRON`.
  * `VPN_USER`          - User for NordVPN account.
  * `VPN_PASS`          - Password for NordVPN account.
  * `NETWORK`           - CIDR network (IE 192.168.1.0/24), add a route to allows replies once the VPN is up.